Why Tomatoes Suck (When They’re Not Awesome)

 If you want the real thing, your best bet is to hit up a farmers market in July or August for locally-grown heirloom tomatoes, which don’t have the gene mutation and more closely resemble what a tomato used to taste like.
 These tomatoes are not the most attractive specimens–they’re knobby, creased, splotched, and sometimes bashed from being picked over by discerning tomato fanatics.
 But their flavor is an entirely different experience from the grocery store tomato—salty, sweet, tart, meaty and complex.
 You can eat one by itself like an apple or sliced up and sprinkled with a little bit of salt, and it’s pretty much the best fruit or vegetable you can imagine.
 I can’t fathom anyone eating a grocery store tomato by itself and enjoying it.

-And that’s another reason why most tomatoes suck–because now I know what I’m missing.
+And that’s another reason why most tomatoes suck–they remind me of what I’m missing.

 Heirloom tomatoes pictured are Brandywine and Purple Cherokee varieties from the Union Square Greenmarket, open Mon, Wed, Fri & Sat 8am-6pm